Inverness Church Action with Poverty and the Unemployed

 Over the years, grants have been provided to meet a wide range of needs.
 These have enabled unemployed and disadvantaged people to engage in useful projects.
 These have included, for example, the purchase of art materials, fishing equipment, tools, outdoor equipment, cycles, fishing permits, photographic equipment, horse riding equipment, computers.
 Fees for attending training courses have also been paid.

-In all circumstances applicants do not receive cash; they are asked to identify a supplier of the equipment they need or the name of the course provider.
+Applicants do not receive cash.
+They are asked to identify a supplier of the equipment they need or the name of the course provider.
 The money is then paid directly by the Launchpad treasurer to the supplier or provider.

 Most applicants feel uplifted and encouraged by this practical help towards their life style.